 - Apply lotion to the area afterward.

-If you continue having infected ingrown hairs in the same area, such as the face, you might consider ceasing at-home hair removal.
-Talk to your doctor about whether you may benefit from laser skin treatments and other long-term hair removal methods.
+If you continue having infected ingrown hairs in the same area, such as your face, you might consider other methods of hair removal, such as laser treatment.

 Most ingrown hair infections resolve in time with good hygiene, and over-the-counter creams may also help.
 Picking at the hair can increase the risk of an infection spreading or worsening.
 If the infection becomes severe, a doctor may recommend antibiotics or other treatment.